leaselabsco/test-engineer/README.md

  - Your updated gamelibrary app
  - Your new mygames app

 Once received, we will simply run bundle install on both apps, run the gamelibrary app on port 3000 and run the mygames app on port 3001.
-Upon verifying the functionality, we'll take a look at how you decided to build out the tasks.
+Upon verifying the functionality, we'll take a look at how you decided to build out the tasks and make the 2 apps, in your perspective, complete.

 **MIT License - Open Source** We have created this test as an assessment for backend-end developers.
 If anyone else finds this useful, it's available for you to use anyway you like.